cogentcore/core/docs/content/2-widgets/3-collections/forms.md

 core.NewForm(parent).SetInline(true).SetStruct(&person{Name: "Go", Age: 35})
 ```

-You can detect when the user changes the value of the struct:
+You can detect when the user changes the value of the form:

 ```Go
 type person struct {